deucemckenzie/site/docs/_sources/music/music_project.rst.txt

 What do I hope to Learn?
 ------------------------

-- *What are my Canonical Favorites?* - I want a consistent understanding of what my favorite music is throughout the various eras of music, and my various methods of music consumption.
+- *What are my "personal, canonical favorites?"* - I want a consistent understanding of what my favorite music is throughout the various eras of music, and my various methods of music consumption.

 - *What vinyl records do I really want?* - My interest in physical media has led me to compile my